v1s1t0r999/getAir2U/README.md

 # getAir2U is not the future, but present of wireless attacks!

 ### Note: Since this is the Readme section, so only a small intro is here.
 For more info, go to the the wiki section <https://github.com/vs1t0r999/getAir2U/wiki>.
+### If u have some doubt, Please 'DO NOT' create an Issue, instead ask your doubt in the Discussion section <https:/github.com/v1s1t0r999/getAir2U/discussions>.
+And be sure to mark the one’s comment as an answer if it helps you resolve your question — they deserve the damn credit!! :tada:

 # :trident: Usage
 ``` git clone https://github.com/v1s1t0r999/getAir2U ```